The Benefits of Literature in Education

 What is English Literature?

-English Literature is typically an essay-based subjects, as students will be asked to write about different texts, how they have shaped history and how they connect with one another.
+English Literature is typically a long-writing-based subject, as students will be asked to write about different texts, how they have shaped history and how they connect with one another.

-As such, literature lessons help students with their spelling and grammar, their handwriting, and their ability to express themselves coherently.
+As such, literature lessons help students with their spelling, grammar, handwriting, and ability to express themselves coherently.

 How can parents help?

-Trips to the library will also help because your child will be able to explore and pick out some stories of their own.
+Trips to the library will also help because your child can explore and pick out some stories of their own.
 Once they’ve finished a book, ask them what they liked or disliked about it.

 Do they think they’ll read something else by the same author?
 Would they recommend the book to a friend?

-This will encourage them to think about the story on a deeper level, rather than simply taking it at face value.
+This will encourage them to think about the story more deeply rather than simply taking it at face value.

 Other parenting and educational articles you may find helpful